The Town Clerk

 The Chamberlain of London

 The Chamberlain of London office anciently dates back to 1237.
 This role was originally appointed by the Crown and traditionally began on Midsummer Day.
 The appointed Chamberlain of London was historically responsible for collecting and distributing revenues.
 This popular office could not be removed from the officeholder “unless some great cause of complaint appear against him”.
 This role now has the title of the Finance Director of the City of London Corporation.
-Doctor Peter Kane is the current Chamberlain.
-In his role, he ensures the Corporation of London delivers outstanding services to businesses and residents of Square Mile.
-He observes the spending of the Corporation, ensuring it is wisely obtaining good value.
-Moreover, he oversees the awards of the Freedom of the City of London where the award ceremonies are conducted at the Chamberlain’s Court.
+Caroline Al-Beyerty is the current Chamberlain.
+The role, ensure the Corporation of London delivers outstanding services to businesses and residents of Square Mile.
+Caroline observes the spending of the Corporation, ensuring it is wisely obtaining good value.
+Moreover, she oversees the awards of the Freedom of the City of London where the award ceremonies are conducted at the Chamberlain’s Court.

 The Recorder of the City of London